jbobthegreat/hubitat_volumio_integration/README.md

 https://github.com/jbobthegreat/hubitat_volumio_integration

 Revision History
+- 1.05 02.09.2024 - Fixed bug preventing setTrack and playTrack from working with some music services
 - 1.04 02.08.2024 - Added Repeat and Random toggle commands
                     Added uri and otherzones attributes
 				            Added functionality to setTrack (add to queue) and playTrack (replace queue and play) commands